DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   * "What I usually do is open the MiST project, and have a look at the PLL, then create a new one for the target board, with the same output frequencies, but the appropriate input frequency. "
   * "the Clock27 input on the MiST core that we're wrapping - it's not 27 MHz, it's whatever clock the board provides.
 It'd just be too much of a pain to rename it."
+  * Most FPGAs can share the same PLL if clkin frequency is the same.
+That pll can be located at e.g. demistify/pll/50 folder

 * Memory controllers: add specific memory controllers for your board if needed